 Because we cannot match transferors and transferees of units and for other reasons, we must maintain uniformity of the economic and tax characteristics of the units to a purchaser of these units.
-As a result of the need to preserve uniformity, we may be unable to completely comply with a number of U.S. federal income tax requirements.
+In the absence of uniformity, we may be unable to completely comply with a number of U.S. federal income tax requirements.
 Any non-uniformity could have a negative impact on the value of the units.
 Please read "-Tax Consequences of Unit Ownership-Section 754 Election."